Samsonjaypee/Genome-assembly/README.md

 ...
 ```

-### find_smallest_k.py
+### find_smallest_k

-This scipt identifies the smallest k-value for a given sequence file.
+This function identifies the smallest k-value for a given sequence file.
 To run this scipt, copy this command:

 ```python3 kmer_finder.py find_smallest_k <filename>```